cloudscape-design/components/CONTRIBUTING.md

 ## Support

 Use this repository to [create bug reports or feature requests](https://github.com/cloudscape-design/components/issues/new/choose).
 You can also [start a discussion](https://github.com/cloudscape-design/components/discussions) to ask a question.
 We will do our best to reply.
-Search for existing bug reports, feature requests, or discussions before initiating a new thread.
+To minimize duplicates, we recommend that you search for existing bug reports, feature requests, or discussions before initiating a new thread.

 ## Versioning